Oscar Franco

 .PHONY: ios ios_arm64 ios_x86_64 ios_arm64_sim

-Once this files are generated the makefile will try to merge the arm-simulator and intel-simulator binaries into a single “fat” binary.
-The reason is clashing of architectures.
-This is a mandatory step to publish a single .xcframework that both intel and m1 machines can load.
+3. Once this files are generated the makefile will try to merge the arm-simulator and intel-simulator binaries into a single “fat” binary.
+The reason is clashing of architectures (both arm-sim and intel-sim target the same “arch” so they clash and need to be merged into a “fat” binary).

 XCFramework

 After you got your library compiled correctly, it’s not enough to just drop them somewhere on iOS and call it a day.
-In order to load all of these easily you need to package everything into a .xcframework which basically is a folder that contains an Info.plist, which tells Xcode which framework to load based on your computer arch and target.
-Long story short, you can just copy this folder structure.
-You CAN also create the xcframework via command, but it will not create the internal frameworks inside for you.
+The .xcframework which basically is a folder that contains an Info.plist, tells Xcode which framework to load based on your computer arch and target.
+You could also create the xcframework via command, but it will not create the internal frameworks inside for you.
 Still useful command if you are compiling static libs:

 xcodebuild -create-xcframework -library ./sim_fat/libsqlite_vec.a -headers ../../ -library ./arm64/libsqlite_vec.a -include ../../ -output libsqlite_vec.xcframework

 This is a sample command, won’t work for this particular dylib case.
 But if you just need static libs, this is it.
-Once you have everything packaged in an .xcframework your static libs (.a) are automatically loaded for you
+Once you have everything packaged in an .xcframework your static libs (.a) are automatically loaded for you.
+No need to mess with the rpath and frameworks

 Each framework Info.plist

 Each .framework inside the .xcframework contains it’s own Info.plist.
 You can ignore most of this except the bundle identifier.
-This value is important because it will be used on runtime to load the binary
+This value is important because it will be used on runtime to load the binary.
+You should modify them to match your library name and bundle identifier (CFBundleExecutable tells the name of the binary, CFBundleIdentifier is needed to load the dylibs):

 <?xml version="1.0" encoding="UTF-8"?>